-Professional Researchers, Specialists, and Librarians earn vacation at a rate of two work days for each month of service, resulting in 24 vacations days during each year of service.
-Part-time staff members accrue vacation at a rate that is prorated according to their work schedules.
+Professional Researchers, Specialists, and Librarians earn vacation at a rate of two work days for each month of service, resulting in 24 vacation days during each year of service.
 Up to 48 days may be accrued.
 Scheduling of vacation time is dependent on approval of the department chair, project leader, or supervisor, and is managed through the Human Resources self-service website.

 Staff members who leave the service of the University and who have earned vacation which has not yet been taken will receive pay in lieu of vacation up to a maximum of 30 days unless they are supported on term funding.
 Individuals who leave without giving appropriate notice may forfeit this pay.

 Official University holidays are announced prior to the beginning of the academic year.
 There are usually nine scheduled holidays.
 In addition, employees have two personal days that must be taken in the fiscal year in which they are allocated and cannot be carried over into the following fiscal year.
-Part-time staff members who do not work a five-day week receive only those holidays occurring on a regularly scheduled work day.
 Since the Library does not close on all holidays, Library Staff members whose duties require them to be present on holidays may take compensatory time off.

 Reimbursement for Moving and Relocation Expenses

-Professional Researchers and all members of the Professional Specialist ranks may be provided with a contribution toward moving and relocation expenses when first employed in accordance with policies approved by the Dean of the Faculty and acceptable to the outside sponsor of the research involved.
+In some departments, Professional Researchers and members of the Professional Specialist ranks may be provided with a contribution toward moving and relocation expenses when first employed in accordance with policies approved by the Dean of the Faculty and acceptable to the outside sponsor of the research involved.